Julius-Tech92/Identity-Access-Management-Off-Premises-On-AWS-/README.md

 # Identity-Access-Management-Off-Premises-On-AWS-
-*On This project i focused on AWS cloud security control.
+*On this project i focused on AWS cloud security control.
 **Setup an AWS Management console
 **Create an AWS Alias
 **Create users for each group i created